Resolvent bounds for repulsive potentials: Introduction and statement of results

-Christiansen and Datchev \cite[Section 2]{chda21} obtained \eqref{nontrap est repulsive V} and \eqref{low freq est repulsive V} for bounded, repulsive potentials on the half-line.
-Thus the novelty of our work is that it extends these bounds to higher dimensions for repulsive potentials which may have a singularity at $r = 0$.
+Section \ref{nontrap resolv est section} is devoted to the proof of Theorem \ref{nontrap est thm repulsive V}, which builds on \cite[Theorem 1.2]{chda21}.
+In particular, Christiansen and Datchev obtained \eqref{nontrap est repulsive V} and \eqref{low freq est repulsive V} for bounded, repulsive potentials, nonnegative potentials on the half-line.
+The novelty of the present paper is that it extends these bounds to dimensions $n\ge 3$ for repulsive potentials that may be singular as $r \to \infty$.
+The corresponding problem in dimension two appears to be delicate, and to our knowledge remains open; we comment below on a possible approach.

 \begin{remark} In Appendix \ref{sharpness appendix}, we recall how for the case $V = 0$ and $n = 3$, the conditions on $s, \, s_1$ and $s_2$ in Theorem \ref{nontrap est thm repulsive V}, as well as the $h$- and $z$-dependencies of the right sides of \eqref{nontrap est repulsive V} and \eqref{low freq est repulsive V}, are nearly optimal in a suitable sense. \end{remark}